 Are you in the process of building your home?
-Or, possibly planning to repair or replace old features which have been damaged either by time or weather?
+Or, possibly planning to repair or replace old features that have been damaged either by time or weather?
 If yes, then there are two essential structures that you should keep in mind: your soffit and fascia.

 Usually unnoticed, these are your house’s features which are as important as your windows and doors but do more than making your place look good.
-In this article, find out what each one does, why they’re important and how much does soffit and fascia cost.
+In this article, find out what each one does, why they’re important, and how much does soffit and fascia cost.

 Average Cost of Soffit and Fascia